-SWAN: I think that's … it’s pretty certain that semen quality has gone down in the United States.
-We have many U.S. studies.
+SWAN: I think that's pretty certain that semen quality is going down in the United States.
+We have many US studies.
 I personally have been involved in several of them.
 I would say we have very good evidence that male reproductive health, not just semen quality by the way, is in trouble, and this has consequences, not just for the ability to have a child, but it also impacts the health of the man.
 So, I think this is like a “canary in the coal mine,” that it's indicating there is a problem with male health, focusing on reproductive health but having impacts on the entire health of the male.

 CURWOOD: What problems are you thinking of?

 SWAN: Well, the immediately related problems are those that are linked to the function to testes.
 There's a lot of evidence now that, when the male is in utero, the development of the testes governs a lot of what happens in the reproductive tract, and when you have problems with that testicular development, you can get in a whole array of things which have been called now the Testicular Disgenesis Syndrome.
 It includes low sperm count, infertility, testicular cancer, and various general defects.
 One of them is undescended testicles, another one is a condition where the opening of the urethera is not where it should be, and all of these have to do with the development of the testes at the right time in pregnancy, which requires the right amount of testosterone.
 So they're all linked to interference with testersterone production, which is a hormone produced by the endocrine system, and which can be disrupted by endocrine disruptors.
 So it kind of ties all together.

 Those men who have poor reproductive function, say low sperm count, several studies have now shown that their overall mortality is higher.
 In other words, they will die earlier.

 CURWOOD: What's the evidence that chemicals are causing this?